amarthyaseshu/project-nutrition-info/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.

 A single page application, providing info related to different nutritious food.
 Reduces the time of the user, searching for particular nutrition.

-TECHNOLOGIES USED: HTML, CSS, JS, TS, Angular
+TECHNOLOGIES USED: HTML, CSS, JS, TS, Angular.

 CONCEPTS USED: Angular materials, services, routing, binding, pipes, filters, structural directives, and component interaction

+This Project is deployed in heroku.

+Deployed Project Link(Heroku): https://nutrition-info.herokuapp.com/